cz-csu/Nanoident/README.md

 # Prerequisites

-There are two environments to build, an R environment for data preprocessing and motif enrichment, and a python environment for MotifNet model training.
+There are two environments to build, an R environment for data preprocessing and motif enrichment, and a python environment for Nanoident model training.

 **R:**